Summary

 Athennian Admins:

-Below you'll find the first 3 steps for setting up your API!
-These are done by one of your Athennian Admins.
-Optional considerations listed at the end of each section.
+Below you'll find the first 2 steps for setting up your API.
+These are done by one of your Athennian Administrators (more access) or Office-Admins (less access).

 #1 Create Key